r-isachenko/2024-DGM-MIPT-YSDA-course/README.md

-# Deep Generative Models course, AIMasters, 2024
+# Deep Generative Models course, MIPT, 2024

 ## Description
 The course is devoted to modern generative models (mostly in the application to computer vision).